 Rose has been working as a software engineer since 2011.
 She currently works at Flick, an electricity wholesaler.
 In the past she has been involved with social enterprise, Rails Bridge and Youthline.
 This year Rose completed her Masters in Creative Writing with an essay collection on her experience of contemporary Chinese migration to Aotearoa.
 Her writing has been published in Mimicry, Pantograph Punch and Sport.
 When not in some type of text editor, Rose likes to cycle, do yoga and perfect her technique for Korean fried chicken.

 With a background in education and science communication, Caitlin loves learning new things and solving problems.
-She works as a Rails and Ember developer in Brisbane, and is a member of the Ruby Australia Committee.
+She works as a Rails and Ember developer at TwoRedKites in Brisbane, and is a member of the Ruby Australia Committee.
 When she isn’t writing code or organising community events, she loves to eat cheese pizza and binge watch videos of cute animals.